 Dacast has an affordable pricing scheme that is transparent to users.
-Monthly plans start at just $19 per month.
-However, OTT services are likely to require the greater bandwidth and hosting allowances on the Premium and Enterprise plans, which go for $125 and $289, respectively.
+Monthly plans start at just $21 per month.
+However, OTT services are likely to require the greater bandwidth and hosting allowances on the Event or Scale plans, which go for $63 and $188, respectively.
 Our platform also offers pay-as-you-go and event-based live streaming pricing plans.

 Unique selling points